OWASP/Intelligent-Intrusion-Detection-System/README.md

 ## Installation
-> Note: We recommend installing Manticore in a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-virtualenv) to prevent conflicts with other projects or packages
+> Note: We recommend installing IIDS in a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-virtualenv) to prevent conflicts with other projects or packages

 The user must install all packages using PyPI using pip install